gofri/go-github-pagination/README.md

 The implementation consists of a few building blocks:

-- `json_merger`: merges the response body (slice/map) of the pages.
+- `jsonmerger`: merges the response body (slice/map) of the pages.
 - `pagination_utils`: utilities to handle the pagination API used by GitHub.
-- `github_pagination`: the main package that glues everything into an http.RoundTripper.
+- `githubpagination`: the main package that glues everything into an http.RoundTripper.

 ## Known Limitations